newfacade/notes-on-java/object-oriented/6-interface.md

 ## Interfaces vs Abstract classes

-* Interfaces: Contracts, no implementation.
+* Interfaces: Only declarations, no implementation.
-* Abstract classes: Partially-completed classes, to share code between a few classes.
+* Abstract classes: Partially-completed classes, wo that we can share code between a few classes.

 Use interfaces when you want to decouple a class from it's dependencies.

 * You can easily swap implementation to another.
-* Extend your applications with minimal impact.
-Program against interfaces.
+* Program against interfaces: extend your applications with minimal impact.
-* Test your classes in isolation, unit test.
+* Unit test: test your classes in isolation.